List of Hello Kitty animated series: Hello Kitty & Friends – Let's Learn Together (2017)

-On July 25, 2018, Sentai Filmworks acquired the rights to release the series in the United States, Canada, United Kingdom, Australia, and New Zealand.
+On July 25, 2018, Sentai Filmworks acquired the rights to release the series in the United States, Canada, the United Kingdom, Australia, and New Zealand.
 An English dubbed version was then released on DVD in November 2018.

+The series is aimed at young kids and toddlers.

 Hello Kitty Channel (2018)

-In August 2018, Sanrio began streaming a CGI animated series on YouTube.
+In August 2018, Sanrio began streaming a CGI-animated web series on YouTube.
 It features Hello Kitty talking to the camera about her life in the style of vlogging YouTubers.

 Gundam vs Hello Kitty (2019)

-In January 2019 a limited Original net animation series in three episodes entitled Gundam vs Hello Kitty (ガンダムvsハローキティ, Gandamu vs harōkiti) was launched featuring a crossover between Hello Kitty with the classic 1979 anime series Mobile Suit Gundam.
+In January 2019, a limited original net animation series in three episodes entitled Gundam vs Hello Kitty (ガンダムvsハローキティ, Gandamu vs harōkiti) was launched featuring a crossover between Hello Kitty with the classic 1979 anime series Mobile Suit Gundam.
 The animation was part of a cross-promotion to commemorate the 40th anniversary of Gundam and the 45th anniversary of Hello Kitty.
 The episodes were made available on its own YouTube channel with animation made by Sunrise.

-Hello Kitty Fun (2019-2021)
+Hello Kitty Fun (2019–2021)

-Hello Kitty Fun is another flash animated web series of shorts also exclusive from Hello Kitty's Latin YouTube Channels.
-The series was created as a replacement for The World of Hello Kitty, however different from the previous one this series uses a hand-drawn art style, and it has no dialogue.
-No other character (besides Hello Kitty) appears in this series.
+Hello Kitty Fun is another 2D flash animated web series of shorts, also exclusive from Hello Kitty's Latin YouTube channels.
+The series was created as a replacement for The World of Hello Kitty, however, different from the previous one, this series uses a hand-drawn art style, and it has no dialogue.
+Besides Hello Kitty, no other character has appeared in this series.
 The series is a production made between Sanrio and the Brazilian animation studio Split Studio.

-On the English channel the series is presented under the name Sweet Moments with Hello Kitty.
+On the English channel, the series is presented under the name Sweet Moments with Hello Kitty.

-Hello Kitty and Friends Supercute Adventures (2020-present)
+Hello Kitty and Friends Supercute Adventures (2020–present)

-The latest addition to the franchise Hello Kitty and Friends Supercute Adventures is an animated web series published weekly to the official Hello Kitty and Friends YouTube.
-The first episode aired on Monday, October 26 at 3pm PST with an all star cast of Hello Kitty, Keroppi, Badtz-Maru, My Melody, Pompompurin, and Kuromi.
+Hello Kitty and Friends Supercute Adventures is an official, free 2020 animated web series published weekly to the official Hello Kitty and Friends YouTube.
+The first episode aired on Monday, October 26, at 3 pm PST with an all-star cast of Hello Kitty, Keroppi, Badtz-Maru, My Melody, Pompompurin, and Kuromi.
 In season 2, Chococat and Cinnamoroll joined the main cast, while in season 4, Pochacco joined the cast.

 Hello Kitty: Super Style!
-(2022-2023)
+(2022–2024)

-Hello Kitty: Super Style! is a 3D animation series which began streaming on Amazon Kids+ in December 2022.
-The series is 52 episodes and a French and Italian co-production, with Carly Rae Jepsen singing the theme song.
+Hello Kitty: Super Style! is a CGI animated show which began streaming on Amazon Kids+ in December 2022.
+The series consists of 12 seasons and 52 episodes in total.
+The series is a French and Italian co-production.
+The theme song is performed by Carly Rae Jepsen.